deoluoyinlola/ci-pipeline-with-jenkins/README.md

-## cicd-pipeline-with-jenkins-and-terraform
+## ci-pipeline-with-jenkins
-Build automation in Jenkins and Infrastructure as code with terraform
+Build automation in Jenkins.
+Using multi-branch pipeline while changes in Jenkinsfile will be trigger by GitHub webhook.

 ## Why I use Jenkins and Terraform